-This function block (also know as the Cad2Motion ASFB) translates an M and G code format ASCII file into servo motion.
+M_C2M_1, the Cad2Motion ASFB translates an M and G code format ASCII file into servo motion.
 Many applications require description of their motion path using CAD software.
-Third party packages (such as Gcode2000) will convert the CAD package DXF output to M and G code text files.
-M C2M will translate the M and G code file to servo motion.

-Example applications include glue laying and textile cutting.
-M_C2M is not intended for application to metal cutting machine tools such as lathes and mills and therefore does not support features required by CNC applications such as cutter radius compensation, tool offsets and constant surface speed.
-Inputs and Outputs are further described in the following tables and paragraphs.
+Third party packages (such as Gcode2000) will convert the CAD package DXFoutput to M and G code text files.
+M_C2M_1 will translate the M and G code file to servomotion.
+Applications include glue laying and textile cutting, to name a few.
+This ASFB is not intended for application to metal cutting machine tools such as lathes and mills and as such does not support features required by CNC applications such as cutter radius compensation, tool offsets and constant surface speed.